Jabulani-N/atlas-gan/dcgan/to-do.md

 - [x] Train that baseline DCGAN on MNIST

 ## Alter the DCGAN

+Let's aim to take no more than 1 hour of trying to get wanb to track our creation.

+- [ ] Begin video for each project after that hour

+actually, it may be better to do the video first, and then update code later.

+* the full dataset one can be presented in a similar video that highlights how the same code handles both operations
+  * may highlight that burme can be used to bulk square-ify images if getting non-square images causes a bug (as we didn't get far enough to test that)

 - [ ] see if increaseing or decreasing hte number of layers improves things
   - [ ] find out how to get useful performance data.
   - [weights and biases site](https://docs.wandb.ai)?